 If you are looking for budget lunch in Leicester Square I recommend Mod Pizza but if you are looking for something a bit more special walk towards Soho and visit Cutter and Squidge.
 Here you can book into one of their immersive afternoon teas, I visited for The Potion Room, a wizard themed afternoon tea and it was 100% worth the high price tag.
 Their afternoon teas do get booked up quite far in advance therefore if you cannot get in there I also have a post on my favourite themed afternoon teas in London.

 From here you can wander around the most famous shopping streets in London – Oxford Street and Regent Street, however, my favourite in this area is Carnaby Street and Berwick Street.
 In this area of London, you will also find Covent Garden, which again is another shopping area but also just a really pretty area for a walk around.
+You will also find some really great cocktail bars in Covent garden.

-For dinner on your second day in London head over to China Town, here you will find amazing authentic tasting Asian food for budget prices.
+For dinner on your second day in London head over to China Town, where you will find amazing authentic tasting Asian food for budget prices.
 Then after dinner go to the theatre in London’s Westend, there are tons of theatre shows on in the Westend.
 My favourites are Wicked and The Lion King, but I also really want to see Hamilton.
 Advanced booking is generally advised with all London Theatre Shows to avoid disappointment, however, last-minute tickets can often be purchased at one of the many discount theatre stores dotted throughout Leicester Square.

 Sweet tooth? – 7 London Desserts you have to try